zmousm/ubnt-nagios-plugins/README.md

 Both plugins work with warning and critical thresholds.
-The threshold format is explained here: http://nagiosplug.sourceforge.net/developer-guidelines.html#THRESHOLDFORMAT See the plugin usage (run with -h) for the labels of these thresholds.
+The threshold format is explained here: http://nagiosplug.sourceforge.net/developer-guidelines.html#THRESHOLDFORMAT

+See the plugin usage (run with -h) for the labels of these thresholds.
+They should be self-explanatory for each platform.

 The AirFiber plugin additionally supports an arbitrary number of checks for on/off values, as plenty of them are available on this